sahijhayer/PhotoGuesser/README.md

 # PhotoGuesser
 PhotoGuesser is a web app where the user is given a picture of a random city and must guess where the picture was taken using a marker on a map.
+The user can also look at their past games played and their current game does not end until they have guessed.
+The app was designed using HTML, CSS, Javascript, Node.js, express.js, and MongoDB.
+The front-end of the app was designed using HTML, CSS, and Javascript.
+The random images and their locations were found using Node.js and express.js.
+Each user's past and current games were stored on a MongoDB Atlas database using express.js.